zwettemaan/CRDT_UXP/README.md

 ## Changing computers

-When you need to activate on another computer you can re-use the same data.
+When you need to activate on another computer you can re-use the same licensing info - the activation can be transferred over.

-If you did not embed the activation, but instead activate by way of the _License Manager_ you can export and import all your activation data between computers: there are options for that under the _File_ menu of the _License Manager_.
+If you activated by way of the _License Manager_: you can export and import all your account and activation data between computers.
+Use the _File - Export License Info..._ and _File - Import License Info..._ menu items to move the licensing info between computers by way of a transfer file.

-If you did use the sublicensing mechanism, then the actvation will transport automatically.
+If you activated by way of the sublicensing mechanism, then the actvation will transport automatically.

 There is a limitation on how frequently you can re-activate: after you activate a seat on a particular computer, you need to wait at least 10 minutes before you can re-activate the same seat on another computer.